HelloWorldLTY/gene-embedding-benchmarks/README.md

   - `gene_pair_benchmark`: code used for benchmarking genetic interaction (e.g., SL/NG) and transcription factor target (TF) prediction.
   - `gene_set_benchmark`: code used for benchmarking matching pathways (GO/KEGG) and disease/tissue (OMIM/Brenda).
   - `preprocess`: code used for preprocessing embeddings
-  - `summary.ipynb`: code used for summarizing the tested embeddings
+  - `summary.py`: code used for summarizing the tested embeddings

 ## Running the scripts